Nominations and Elections

 Midwest Region: Illinois, Indiana, Iowa, Kansas, Michigan, Minnesota, Missouri, North Dakota, Nebraska, Ohio, Oklahoma, South Dakota, Wisconsin

-Eligibility: One (1) year ACHNE member, member of the Midwest Region
+Eligibility: Two (2) years ACHNE member, member of the Midwest Region

 Responsibilities: The Members-at-Large serve as the contact person for the members of the ACHNE regions.
 The Members-at-Large serve on the Board of Directors and as the Membership Committee.
 The general Member-at-Large serves as the Chairperson of the Membership Committee.
 Member-at-Large functions include but are not necessarily limited to: